ksalic/brxm-openui-dropbox/README.md

-#BrXM OpenUI Dropbox Plugin
+# BrXM OpenUI Dropbox Plugin

-This is a BrXM integration with dropbox.
+This is a BrXM integration with dropbox. todo

-## Install
+## Install (todo)

 1. In brxm open the console and navigate to the node:
 2. Import the following yaml configuration: